aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCM to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert DOCM to XLS</h2>

+Converting a DOCM file to XLS format is a common requirement for Python developers.
+DOCM is a Microsoft Word document with macros enabled, while XLS is a Microsoft Excel spreadsheet format.
+Converting a DOCM file to XLS allows the user to access the data in the document in a more organized and structured way.

+<h2>How Aspose.Total Helps for DOCM to XLS Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It provides a simple and efficient way to convert a DOCM file to XLS format.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOCM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides a wide range of features such as creating, editing, and manipulating spreadsheets, and supports a variety of formats including XLS, XLSX, XLSB, CSV, and ODS.

 {{% /blocks/products/pf/feature-page-summary %}}